Battle of Britain

-The primary objective of the German forces was to compel Britain to agree to a negotiated peace settlement.
 In July 1940, the air and sea blockade began, with the Luftwaffe mainly targeting coastal-shipping convoys, as well as ports and shipping centres such as Portsmouth.
+On 16 July, Hitler ordered the preparation of Operation Sea Lion as a potential amphibious and airborne assault on Britain, to follow once the Luftwaffe had air superiority over the Channel.
 On 1 August, the Luftwaffe was directed to achieve air superiority over the RAF, with the aim of incapacitating RAF Fighter Command; 12 days later, it shifted the attacks to RAF airfields and infrastructure.
 As the battle progressed, the Luftwaffe also targeted factories involved in aircraft production and strategic infrastructure.
 Eventually, it employed terror bombing on areas of political significance and on civilians.

-The Germans had rapidly overwhelmed France and the Low Countries, leaving Britain to face the threat of invasion by sea.
-The German high command recognised the difficulties of a seaborne attack while the Royal Navy controlled the English Channel and the North Sea.
-On 16 July, Hitler ordered the preparation of Operation Sea Lion as a potential amphibious and airborne assault on Britain, to follow once the Luftwaffe had air superiority over the Channel.
 In September, RAF Bomber Command night raids disrupted the German preparation of converted barges, and the Luftwaffe's failure to overwhelm the RAF forced Hitler to postpone and eventually cancel Operation Sea Lion.
 The Luftwaffe proved unable to sustain daylight raids, but their continued night-bombing operations on Britain became known as the Blitz.

-Germany's failure to destroy Britain's air defences to force an armistice (or even an outright surrender) was the first major German defeat in the Second World War and a crucial turning point in the conflict.
-The Battle of Britain takes its name from the speech given by Prime Minister Winston Churchill to the House of Commons on 18 June: "What General Weygand called the 'Battle of France' is over.
-I expect that the Battle of Britain is about to begin."
+Germany's failure to destroy Britain's air defences and force it out of the conflict was the first major German defeat in the Second World War.